Playwright-FYI/playwright-workshop-101/learn-exercises/02-setup.md

 cd app-todomvc
 ```

-2. Use a recent Node.js version (for example LTS)
+2. Use a recent Node.js version (for example LTS).
+You can use the [Node Version Manager](https://github.com/nvm-sh/nvm) to easily switch versions.

 ```bash
 nvm use --lts
 ```